Divorce

 The typical contested divorce process in Colorado can be complex, and the following is a general outline of the steps involved in a divorce with children:

 In the state of Colorado, the minimum time from start to finish is 91 days.
-However, the length of any divorce will depend in large part on the level of disagreement between the parties.
+However, the length of any divorce will depend largely on the level of disagreement between the parties.

 How To File for Divorce In Colorado